lavinbrenna/WhatsForDinner.Solution/README.md

 ## Setup/Installation Requirements

 * To use this app you need MySQL and MySQL Workbench installed.
 Follow setup instructions [here](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql).
+* You will also need an API Key for the Spoonacular API which can be attained [here](https://spoonacular.com/food-api)
 * Clone this repository to your local machine
 * In the root folder, create an ```appsettings.json``` file with the following code: